 They are equipped with inputs (usually XLR Inputs) in which electronic instruments and microphones can be plugged in to be used by live performers (or live instrumentation recordings).

 Some mixers are able to control both analog and digital signals, and then these summed up modified signals produce the combined output signal.

-Mixers are commonly used in most situations where there is the need to modify the audio signal coming from multiple microphones and instruments in order to create a mix that doesn’t consist of sounds that are over powering each other but are well mixed together.
+Mixers are commonly used in most situations where there is the need to modify the audio signal coming from multiple microphones and instruments in order to have a a separate wave or stem of each recording.

 What is the difference between an audio interface and a mixer?

-The main difference; from an operational standpoint is that, an audio interface is designed to be the converter of signals between microphones, instruments and a computer.
-Audio interfaces convert analog signals (e.g. voice recordings) to digital signals that the computer understands and records, and then this process happens in reverse again when the computer converts the digital signal into an analog signal that is able to be played back through your speakers.
+Audio interfaces convert analog signals (e.g. voice recordings) to digital signals that the computer understands and records, and then this process happens in reverse when the computer converts the digital signal into an analog signal that is able to be played back through your speakers.

 On the other hand, a mixer generally merges multiple audio signals that are being sent through it, these multiple signals can then be mixed with effects that are available on the mixing board, in order to change or alter the dynamics of the sound.